Patrol Boat, River: Armament

-U.S. operations
+Operational career

-From 1966 to 1972 PBRs were operated by the Navy as the principal component of Task Force 116.
-PBRs were operating with the U.S. Naval Reserve up until 1995 at Mare Island, California, prior to the base's closure due to BRAC action that year.
-During the Vietnam War, Mare Island was home to the U.S. Navy's Repair Facilities, Mothballing Operations, Submarine Operations, and Riverine Training Operations for both Patrol Craft Inshore (PCF) Swift Boats, PBRs and the River Assault Boats of the Mobile Riverine Force.
+From 1966 to 1972, PBRs were operated by the Navy as the principal component of Task Force 116.
+PBRs operated with the U.S. Naval Reserve up until 1995 at Mare Island, California, prior to the base's closure due to BRAC action that year.
+During the Vietnam War, Mare Island was home to the U.S. Navy's Repair Facilities, Mothballing Operations, Submarine Operations, and Riverine Training Operations for both Patrol Craft Fast (PCF—more commonly known as Swift Boats), PBRs, and the River Assault Boats of the Mobile Riverine Force.

 The training areas for the PBRs and Swift Boats still exist today within the Napa Sonoma Marsh state wildlife area.
 Sloughs such as Dutchman Slough, China Slough, Napa Slough, Devil's Slough, Suisun marshland and the Napa River all run through the former training area.

 Since the Navy was busy patrolling the rivers, the U.S. Army had to secure the waters around its military ports.
 So, it converted the 458th Transportation Company (LARC) into a PBR company in early 1968 under the 18th Military Police Brigade.
 With the company headquarters at Cat Lai, the company assigned pairs of PBRs to each of the Army ports.
-The crews consisted of two army mariners, coxswain and engineman, and two Military Police as gunners.
+The crews consisted of two army mariners, coxswain and engineman, and two military police as gunners.

 In the late 1990s, what remained of the U.S. Navy's PBR force was solely in the Naval Reserve (Swift Boats had been retired from the active duty U.S. Navy immediately following the Vietnam War during the early 1970s), and was moved further inland towards Sacramento, California, the state capital, which is also intertwined with rivers.
-From Sacramento, PBRs can still transit directly to and through San Francisco Bay and into the Pacific Ocean, if need be.
+From Sacramento, PBRs could still transit directly to and through San Francisco Bay and into the Pacific Ocean, if need be.
 The waters of the State Wildlife Area, next to the former U.S. Navy (Riverine) training base at Mare Island, are still available for U.S. Navy PBR usage.